phansch/philhansch.net/_posts/2012-02-03-the-rift-macro-system.md

 When I started playing Rift, I would usually use the English client because I preferred the English forums over the German forums for its up-to-date guides and tutorials.
 Still, I was playing on a German server because I preferred to play with people who speak my native language (being lazy here!).

 As mentioned, I was always more in touch with the international community than the German community, except for my guild.
-I was [quite active on telarapedia](http://telarapedia.gamepedia.com/UserProfile:Plyturon1017), for example.
+I was [quite active on telarapedia (link dead unfortunately)](#), for example.
 The downside of using the English client was, that communicating with my guild was sometimes difficult.
 So I eventually switched to the German client.
 And here the trouble begins.

 I quickly noticed that all my macros stopped working.
 Apparently Trion localized parts of the macro syntax into German!
 So I started to figure out what was going on ~